Josephmichal/bug-completed/hack/bug/portswigger/OAuth 2.0 authentication.md

 ## OAuth authentication :
--->Although not originally intended for this purpose, OAuth has evolved into a means of authenticating users as well -->.For example, you're probably familiar with the option many websites provide to log in using your existing social media account rather than having to register with the website in question.
+-->Although not originally intended for this purpose, OAuth has evolved into a means of authenticating users as well -->For example, you're probably familiar with the option many websites provide to log in using your existing social media account rather than having to register with the website in question.
 Whenever you see this option, there's a good chance it is built on OAuth 2.0.
 -->OAuth authentication is generally implemented as follows:
 1. The user chooses the option to log in with their social media account.
 The client application then uses the social media site's OAuth service to request access to some data that it can use to identify the user.
 This could be the email address that is registered with their account, for example.
 2. After receiving an access token, the client application requests this data from the resource server, typically from a dedicated `/userinfo` endpoint.